Galileo88/DART-Project/README.md

 Didymos and Dimorphos are tiny targets that offer a difficult navigational challenge, but if you are able to guide a spacecraft to an impact with Dimorphos, the resulting changes are real and immediately observable.
 Do you have the right stuff to save Kerbalkind from a deadly asteroid impact?
 Take to the DART Range and find out.

 ## Installation
 Download the DART.zip file, extract the DART folder, and copy it to the GameData folder of your KSP installation.
 Everything needed for it to work is self-contained; there are no required dependencies.
-DART Range can also be installed via CKAN.

 ## Contributors
 * Galileo